-Whether you call them bismarks, paczkis or sufganiyot -fried, sugar covered, filled yeast donuts, are divine.
+These donuts are common in many other places around the world and go by many names.
+Whether you call them bismarks, paczkis or sufganiyot, these fried, sugar covered, filled yeast donuts, are just divine.

 These little bismarks are perfect for any Hanukkah or Christmas celebration.
-You don’t need any special tools to fill them because the filling is sandwiched between two thin layers of dough before it is fried.
+Or any time when you feel like a sweet treat.
+You don’t need any special tools to fill them because the filling is sandwiched between two thin layers of dough before the donuts are fried.

 Mix warm milk (100-110 degrees), yeast and 2 tablespoons of granulated sugar in to a small bowl and mix.
 Set aside to bloom.

 In a large bowl, measure out the remaining 2 tablespoons of granulated sugar, gluten free flour mix, and salt.
 Whisk to combine.

 Once yeast mixture has become foamy, add yeast mixture to flour mix along with the two egg yolks.
 Mix just until combined and a dough forms.

 Place dough on a lightly floured surface and pat flat.